Coffee Expert Provides Update on Strategic Review of International Coffee Collection

 For 70 years, the Tropical Agricultural Research and Higher Education Center (CATIE) in Costa Rica has been conserving coffee diversity.
 The International Coffee Collection it manages is made up of 12,000 trees representing 23 coffee species.
 Making sure this invaluable resource is safeguarded for the long term is no easy task.
 But an in-depth study organized by the Crop Trust and conducted by a coffee expert from Mauritius will outline how the many challenges can be better met.

-“This study is the first concrete step in the implementation of the Global Conservation Strategy for Coffee Genetic Resources, a comprehensive overview of the world’s coffee diversity, its keepers and current status, that we facilitated together with World Coffee Research” said Marie Haga, Executive Director at the Crop Trust.
+“This study is the first concrete step in the implementation of the Global Conservation Strategy for Coffee Genetic Resources, a comprehensive overview of the world’s coffee diversity, its keepers and current status, that we facilitated together with World Coffee Research” said Marie Haga, former Executive Director at the Crop Trust.
 “It will help ensure the long-term conservation and availability of the world’s only coffee collection recognized under the Plant Treaty.”

 “This diversity is the foundation that underpins the whole coffee industry.
 Traits found in these coffee plants will help develop new varieties that can thrive in uncertain climatic conditions.
 They can also provide us with new and exciting, and as yet unknown, coffee aromas and flavors.”